klaytn/klaytn-docs/docs/getting-started/account/managing-accounts.md

 Account #1: {47bd2e9565cbe1789454718d6cf1778d7ea557aa} keystore:///Users/username/kend_home/keystore/UTC--2019-03-26T07-04-44.840061000Z--47bd2e9565cbe1789454718d6cf1778d7ea557aa
 ```

-**NOTE**: This order of returned account list can change if you copy keystore files from other nodes or remove the files.
-Therefore, make sure you either do not rely on the index or make sure if you copy or remove keystore files you check and update your account indexes in your scripts.
+**NOTE**: This order of the returned account list can change if you copy keystore files from other nodes or remove the files.
+Therefore, do not rely on the index, or make sure to doublecheck and update your account indexes in your scripts when you copy or remove keystore files.

 ### JavaScript Console <a id="javascript-console"></a>